druzsan/setup-matrix/README.md

 ## Errors

 Not only syntax validity, but also built-in matrix' restrictions are checked.
-If you find a case where either of the checks does not work, feel free to report it in and issue.
+If you find a case where either of the checks does not work, feel free to report as an issue.

 Error logs try to give as much infomation on problem as possible.